FarronF/limerick-council-meetings/meetings/2019/04/29-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 20th March 2019.md

 referred to his passion for Limerick and the dignified manner in which he represented

-Limerick City as a Mayor and public representative.--- 2
+Limerick City as a Mayor and public representative.
+---
+2

 The Members spoke of his love of all sports and that he was a proud Young Munster fan.